Sir Justinian Isham, 4th Baronet: Career

 Isham was returned as Member of Parliament for Northampton at the 1685 English general election.
 He was returned again at the 1689 English general election, but was defeated at the 1690 English general election.
 He was returned unopposed, through an electoral pact, for Northampton at a by-election on 9 March 1694 and was returned again at the 1695 English general election.
 He was ready to stand again for the borough at the 1698 English general election, but with four days notice, he was called upon by the local gentry to stand for Northamptonshire.
 Although not prepared to put himself out because of the short notice, he was returned in a contest as MP for Northamptonshire.
 He was classed as Country Party but was frequently absent from Parliament, probably for domestic reasons.
 He was returned again at the first general election of 1701, and was blacklisted for opposing the preparations for war.
 He was returned again at the second general election of 1701 and in 1702 supported the motion vindicating the Commons’ late proceedings in impeaching the Whig ministers.
 He topped the poll at the 1702 English general election.
 He did not vote for the Tack on 28 November 1704 and was identified as a 'sneaker'.
 At the 1705 English general election he was returned in another contest for Northamptonshire at the top of the poll, despite a lackluster campaign.
 He voted against the Court candidate for the Speaker and in support of his cousin, William Bromley on 25 September 1705.
-At the 1708 British general election he was returned unopposed as Tory MP for Nothamptonshire.
+At the 1708 British general election he was returned unopposed as Tory MP for Northamptonshire.
 Domesticity and ill-health led to absence from Parliament, but he was able to vote against the impeachment of Dr Sacheverell in 1710.
 He was returned unopposed again at the 1710 British general election and was listed in April 1711 as a ‘Tory patriot’ who voted for the peace, and as a ‘worthy patriot’ who helped expose the mismanagements of the previous administration.
 He also appears to have played a part in organizing the October Club.
 By 1713 he was suffering from gout but his wife was seriously ill, and died in August 1713.
 Isham was returned unopposed for Northamptonshire again, but after the shattering blow to his domestic contentment, was in severe depression for a year.
 He finally returned to public life in August 1714.

-Isham was returned again for Northamaptonshire at the 1715 British general election and from then on voted consistently with the opposition.
+Isham was returned again for Northamptonshire at the 1715 British general election and from then on voted consistently with the opposition.
 He was returned again at the 1722 British general election and at the 1727 British general election.